Santiago Grisolía, 1st Marquess of Grisolía: Awards

-He was appointed Grand Cross of the Orden Civil de Sanidad (Civil Order of Health) in 1984.
+He was appointed Grand Cross of the Civil Order of Health in 1984.
 He was further honoured when he was appointed Grand Cross of Civil Order of Alfonso X, the Wise in 1987.
 In 1992 he was appointed Grand Cross of the Order of Civil Merit.

 Grisolía was awarded the Princess of Asturias Award for Technical and Scientific Research in 1990.
 He was ennobled by King Juan Carlos I on 13 May 2014 as Marquess of Grisolía, in recognition of his work as a researcher and teacher and his contribution to science.